pmirabedini/linear_regression_numpy/README.md

 - part two: function to perform PCA transformation on the data

-- part three: PCA transformation scaled each feature independently by its standard deviation ("z-normalization.").
+- part three: PCA transformation scaled each feature independently by its standard deviation (z-normalization).

 Similar to part one, you can use the get_PCA_errors.py function to find the train and test errors when using each feature individually.